Skip to footer content

 The architectural difference is fundamental: Excel Interop automates the Microsoft Excel application itself through COM, while IronXL reads and writes Excel file formats directly without launching any external process.
 This distinction affects everything from memory usage to deployment complexity.

-How to Export DataTable to Excel C# Using Interop?
+How Do You Export DataTable to Excel in C# Using Interop?

 The traditional approach uses the Microsoft.Office.Interop.Excel namespace to automate Excel directly.
 This method requires Microsoft Excel to be installed on the machine where the code runs.

-2. Add a COM reference to "Microsoft Excel Object Library" in Visual Studio
+2. A COM reference to "Microsoft Excel Object Library" is added in Visual Studio.

-The following code demonstrates how to export a DataTable to an Excel file using Microsoft Office Interop:
+The following code demonstrates how to export a DataTable to an Excel file using Microsoft Office Interop in C# with top-level statements:

 using Microsoft.Office.Interop.Excel;